 From a practical point of view, the level of General Reserves is a better reflection of the financial strength of the Joint Committee.
-The level of General Reserves has reduced to £1,378,527 at 31 March 2022 (£1,563,211 at 31 March 2021) placing the Joint Committee in a strong position to deal adequately with any major challenges or contingencies should they arise.
+The level of General Reserves has reduced to $\pounds 985,794$ at 31 March 2023 ($\pounds 1,378,527$ at 31 March 2022) placing the Joint Committee in a strong position to deal adequately with any major challenges or contingencies should they arise.
+This was a budgeted reduction in order to return some level of reserves back to the participant councils.